unik-name/help-unikname/docs/3-unikname-connect/integration-technology/woocommerce/README.md

 WordPress was originally created as a blog-publishing system but has evolved to support other types of web content: corporate website, media galleries, online stores... such as with WooCommerce extension.

 :::tip Example
-Many WooCommerce websites are running with Unikname Connect such as [La Bande Du Coin](https://www.demo.labandeducoin.fr/) or  [Cryptomaniac](https://www.cryptomaniac.fr) to give you some examples...
+Many WooCommerce websites are running with Unikname Connect such as [La Bande Du Coin](https://www.demo.labandeducoin.fr/) or  [Cryptomaniac](https://www.cryptomaniac.fr) to give you some examples.

 👉 You're welcome to look at them and to see how they've integrated the <brand name="UNC"/> Button.
 :::

+**Table of content**

 [[TOC]]